Skip to content

 Majors in all disciplines are eligible and encouraged to apply.

-Students pay current Wake Forest tuition and housing fees.
-Students are responsible for all meals, round-trip airfare, additional travel, books, and other personal expenses. |
+Costs Students pay current Wake Forest tuition and housing fees.
+Students are responsible for all meals, round-trip airfare, local transportation costs, additional personal travel, books, and other personal expenses.

-Special scholarships for study at Worrell House are available through the David Hadley/Worrell House Scholarship Fund, the Ivy Hixson Fund, and the Hubert Humphrey Studies Abroad Scholarship.
-Students may apply for additional scholarships through the Center for Global Programs and Studies (Reynolda Hall 116). |
+Scholarships Special scholarships for study at Worrell House are available through the David Hadley/Worrell House Scholarship Fund, the Ivy Hixson Fund, and the Hubert Humphrey Studies Abroad Scholarship.
+Students may apply for additional scholarships through the Center for Global Programs and Studies (Reynolda Hall 116).

-Visa & Passport |
+Visa & Passport Passport Information

 Students need to check their passport's expiration date and ensure that it will be valid for at least 6 months after the program's end date.